FabriceBoisnier/Fullstack/client/README.md

 You can install dependencies and can copy to the base package.json to have it install for next time you pull it.

-# It will be upgraded with some features often use with react as react router, zustand, and others...

-# Pnpm not installed, it would come in few weeks/days...